 When Might SMM Progress to Active Myeloma?

 Ongoing research is being conducted to identify the risk factors for progressing from SMM to active myeloma.
 A system of precise criteria does not exist now.
+However, the average risk progression from SMM to active myeloma is 10% per year.

 In 2014, The Lancet published the IMWG updated criteria for the diagnosis of myeloma.
 SMM patients with 80% or greater risk of progression to myeloma within 2 years were defined as having early active myeloma.
 To help prevent the development of end-organ damage, a patient should be treated for myeloma if any of the myeloma-defining events (MDE) are present.